section-engineering-education/engineering-education/content/articles/track-individual-logged-in-users-using-google-analytics/index.md

 For example, consider we have different types of users like, general users who do not log in but use the site anonymously.
 There are basic members, authors, and an admin who accesses the webpage.

-In any case, you need to create a dimension as a `user-type` that supplies different user types as values.
+In any case, you need to create a dimension as a `User Type` that supplies different user types as values.

 ![google-analytics-custom-dimension-user-type](/engineering-education/track-individual-logged-in-users-using-google-analytics/google-analytics-custom-dimension-user-type.jpg)